Information for New Members

 (Council of Golf Unions),an advisory body to England Golf.

 How do I get one?

---as a result of your scores in a Qualifying Competition or
+--as a result of your score in Competition or

 --by a adjustment made under "General Play"

 Whenever you enter a score from a round, your HANDICAP INDEX will be adjusted.
 This is done

 by taking the average of the best 8 scores from your last 20 rounds.

 Don’t worry if you haven’t yet completed 20 rounds.
 The system will compensate and